VysotskiVadim/VysotskiVadim.blog/_drafts/rules-for-unit-tests-without-pain.markdown

 When you learn more, you understand why you need them.
 Or you can violate rules to get a valuable experience 😉.

+### Dictionary

+**SUT** - system under the test.

 # Rules

-### Test is one of the clients.
+### Use SUT in tests as its clients do
+Use only public API in the same way as SUT's clients.
 A test shouldn't require changes when you refactor inside a module.
-Use SUT in tests like its clients do, i.e. use only public API.

-### Test should be specific.
+### Test should be specific
 Logic inside test isn't allowed.
 Hardcode expected result.
 Make test specific and simple.
-Remember: Code is generic, tests are specific.
+Remember: *Code is generic, tests are specific.*

 ### Isolate test from the world
 Network, Filesystem, Current time, Random, Multithreading are not allowed.
-Fake them!
+Fake\Stub\Mock them.

 ### Isolate tests from each other
 You should be able to run tests in any order and any subsets of the tests.
 Every test prepares an environment like it's the only one.
 After the run, the test cleans up the environment and leaves it in the "untouched" state.

-### Do not missuse test doubles
+### Do not misuse test doubles
 When you want a dependency to return a result - use Fake or Stub, do not use Mocks.
-When you want to verify an interaction with an external system - use Mock.
+Use Mocks when you want to verify an interaction with an external system.

 ### Do not overspecificate
 Check only important things.